 However, there is ABSOLUTELY NOTHING WRONG with starting with a 4×4 hoop on your embroidery machine!

-Because as nice as a huge hoop might be, not everyone has the money, space, need, or desire for a huge embroidery machine.
+Because as nice as an embroidery machine with a big embroidery field might be, not everyone has the money, space, need, or desire for a huge machine.

 But darn it, I got a ton of mileage out of my small embroidery machine!
 And, I still use my SE1900’s 4×4 hoop more often than its 5×7.